Technohunter96/property-pulse/README.md

 > A web application to help you find your next rental property.

-"This is the project I created along with the [Next 14 From Scratch Course](https://www.traversymedia.com/nextjs-from-scratch) course by Traversy Media."
+"This is the project I created along with the [Next 14 From Scratch Course](https://www.traversymedia.com/nextjs-from-scratch) by Traversy Media."

 <img src="/public/images/screen.jpg" />